 What is Ampere Hour Capacity?

 The Ah capacity of deep cycle marine batteries is based on the BCI (Battery Council International) 20 hour discharge test.
-For a 100Ah battery this means it should deliver 5A at 77F for 20 hours before the loaded terminal voltage falls to 10.5V.
+For a 100Ah battery this means it should deliver a 5A constant load, at 77F, for 20 hours, before the loaded terminal voltage falls to 10.5V.
 This is your ideal factory rated Ah capacity, but you’ll notice two things.

 I prefer to call this the Peukert effect.
-I hesitate to call it Peukert’s law because it is not a law, like Ohm’s Law is, it’s an effect that modifies usable capacity based on rate of discharge.
+I hesitate to call it Peukert’s law because it is not a law, like Ohm’s Law is.
+Peukert is an effect that changes the usable capacity based on rate of discharge.

 In order to test the battery at the 20 hour rate, and do so accurately, you ideally need to hold the discharge current steady as the voltage decays to the 10.5V cut off point.
 This is a tedious and imprecise process for the average DIY.
-There is test equipment available to conduct a proper 20 hour Ah capacity tests but they begin in the four figure price range, and take a lot of time to complete.
+There is test equipment available to conduct accurate 20 hour Ah capacity tests but they typically begin in the four figure price range.
 A 20 hour test is just as it implies, 20 hours long, not including the time it took you to charge the battery and get it to a controlled temp of 75-80F.

 “How do I determine my batteries 20 hour discharge rate?”

-The second thing you will notice is the temperature.
-Just like the rate of discharge, battery temperature affects your usable capacity.
-If you do not maintain a battery temp of 75-80F, during testing, you will not arrive at or get the correct 20 hour capacity.
+The second thing you will notice in a 20 hour rating is the 77F – 80F temperature.
+Just like the rate of discharge, battery temperature affects your usable Ah capacity.
+If you do not maintain a battery temp of 75-80F, during testing, you will not arrive at or get a very accurate 20 hour capacity.
 When conducting a capacity test, in order to properly program a battery monitor, discharge current and battery temp ideally need to remain constant & stable while the battery is discharged to 10.5V.
+You can always hip-shoot, make sure the battery is between 70F and 80F, and manually control the load to maintain as close to stable as possible, and you’ll wind up pretty close.

-If you don’t start with a known & confirmed Ah capacity, your Ah counter may never give you reliable information.
-It simply can’t unless it is programmed well.
-At a bare minimum, for cooler climates, a once yearly 20 hour capacity test to 10.5V should be conducted.
-In warmer climates, defined as average battery temps above 80F, bi-yearly is a much better choice.
+If you don’t start with a known accurate Ah capacity, your Ah counter cannot give you reliable or accurate information.
+At a bare minimum, for cooler climates, a once yearly 20 hour capacity test to 10.5V should ideally be conducted.
+In warmer climates, defined as average battery temps above 80F, bi-yearly is going to be a better choice.

 “How can I conduct an accurate 20 hour capacity test?”